Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 #### 1.16.0
 ** Release Date:** TBD

+* Added `+ [KCSUser checkUsername:withCompletionBlock:]` to check if an username is already taken, or is available for a new user.
 * Infrastructure Updates:
     * Replace `id` with `instancetype` return value in many classes.
 (See http://nshipster.com/instancetype/ for a discussion)